| |

 |

-Your route on the Lower Monroe Road ascends in a northeast direction, generally traversing below the ridge while providing open views to the north and west.
+Your route on Lower Monroe Road ascends in a northeast direction, generally traversing below the ridge while providing open views to the north and west.
 To the west, you'll get occasional glimpses of the lower section of the road dropping into Little Dalton Canyon.
 Glendora Mountain Road (GMR) runs high on west slope across the canyon.
-In route you'll see the conspicuous, pointed peak up ahead; this is your destination: Summit 2760.
-You may notice a faint path going straight up the south ridge to the summit.
-This route does get some foot traffic, but it's really steep and only for those with good lungs and legs and with billygoat skills.
-The road curves around to the left and then contours back to the right as you round a bend at about 2 miles from the start.
+En route you'll see the conspicuous, pointed peak up ahead; this is your destination: Summit 2760.
+You'll notice a path going straight up the south ridge to the summit.
+This route, dubbed as Punk Out Trail, is really steep and only for those with good lungs and legs and with billy-goat skills.
+The road curves around to the left (northwest) and then contours back to the right as you round a bend at about 2 miles from the start.
 Here you're rewarded with better views of the high country to the north.
 The road soon begins a series of hairpin turns as it climbs to just below Summit 2760.
 As you near the top heading south, look for three cement slabs just off the trail to the right.
 The topo map marks this as a "Radio Facility," but the only thing that remains today are these small foundations.
-Immediately past this point (20 feet) is a faint access route to your left up the south ridge.
-A short scrabble up this route takes you to your destination Summit 2760.
-Or if you keep going, first you'll see the climbers' path coming up from the right (in about 150 feet.
-You can head down that route as a shortcut on the way back, but it's really steep and not for the faint of heart).
-But for now, you curve around to the left and in 2 or 3 minutes arrive at a small saddle on the north side of the peak.
-You can follow the use trial on the left for a brief climb to the peak.
+In about 150 feet you'll see the climbers' path (Punk Out Trail) coming up from the right (you can head down that route as a shortcut on the way back, but it's really steep and not for the faint of heart).
+But for now, you curve around to the left and in about 3 minutes arrive at a small saddle on the north side of the peak.
+Follow the use trial on the left for a brief climb to the peak.

 If you are you drawn further and higher, descend back to the road and proceed north.
-Shortly you'll round a bend and get a striking view of Summit 3397 to the northeast a most worthy destination.
+Shortly you'll round a bend and get a striking view of Summit 3397 to the northeasta most worthy destination.
 Your route parallels below the ridge on your right.
-In about 0.65 mile the trail and the ridge meet at a gap which opens up to your first big view of the Mt.
-Baldy and the high country panorama to the east.
-As an alternate plan, you can turn right and follow the old, brushy firebreak 0.2 miles to Summit 2970.
-If you would like to shorten your hike to about 7.7 miles round trip, head back now.
-But if you are compelled onward, descend back to the road and continue on.
+In about 0.65 mile the trail and the ridge meet at a gap which opens up to your first view of the high country to the east.
+In another 5 or 6 minutes another gap opening up with a wider panorama to the east.
+(As an alternate plan, you can veer right and follow the old, brushy firebreak 0.3 mile to Summit 3397.
+It's quite steep with precarious footing in places and continues to get more brushy.)

 |